ViteStudio-Tech/UnrealEngineVite-Docs/Writerside/topics/Contributing/Coding-Guidelines.md

 </tldr>

 These rules are stricter than stock Unreal's own coding standard.
-They exist because Vite's value proposition is predictable performance on modest hardware, and because a fork that breaks binary compatibility with its own shaders is unusable.
+They exist because Vite's value proposition is predictable performance on Console Class hardware, and because a fork that breaks binary compatibility with its own shaders is unusable.

 ## Core principles